The Time I Wrote A Story Full Of Nostalgia

 Don’t get me wrong, there’s a place for ornate and obscure, for complex twisting plots and dense symbolism and metaphor and layers of meticulously crafted meaning and experimental structure and whatever else writers care to write and readers care to read.

 (As an aside (skip it if you want to hold on to my train of thought, then come back later and read this if you wish) I think this mostly imaginary dichotomy between “straightforward” and “artsy” is more at the core of the whole SadRabid Puppies–Hugo Awards–Dogcatchers–Neutrals-who’d-like-everyone-to-shut-up-about-it-already kerfluffle than the ideological-wing aspect that gets talked about far more.
 Certainly puppies tend to be rightish (some, very) and Dogcatchers leftish (again, some very much so).
-But last year the Puppy slate (I have not looked at the state of affairs this year and am very much considering not doing so until 2025 or so) ostensibly created to oppose crappy message fiction from the left with ‘good old-fashioned storytelling’ was instead a slate of crappy message fiction fro the right, which most puppies said was just fine or not message fiction at all because reasons and most of them cheered and voted for it.
+But last year the Puppy slate (I have not looked at the state of affairs this year and am very much considering not doing so until 2025 or so) ostensibly created to oppose crappy message fiction from the left with ‘good old-fashioned storytelling’ was instead a slate of crappy message fiction from the right, which most puppies said was just fine or not message fiction at all because reasons and most of them cheered and voted for it.
 Thus, it’s about straightforward vs. artsy more than the politics which are indeed present but much less important to either puppies or dogcatchers than either cares to admit, but especially puppies.
 It’s also about love of conflict over dichotomies because dichotomies neatly separate the world into GOOD and EVIL and that way of seeing the world is frankly a big fat bucket of horseshit nineteen times out of twenty.
-But it’s easy horseshit, and people like easy.
+But it’s easy horseshit, and many people really just want the easy, broad-stokes morality plays.
+For which there’s a place, but really not much of one.
+Aesop did it so well that it’s almost impossible to better.
 Again but, I digress.)

 In other words, there’s a place for artsy and a place for straightforward, and in practical fact the two sort of blend around and into each other.
 There’s also a place for fiction deliberately made to convey a message (in fact, to convey messages about the value and hazard of scientific investigation and exploration was the reason science fiction became a thing) and fiction made with no particular message at all in mind.